ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 containing your application that should be pulled from the container registry (such as Docker Hub).

+#### GPU Tiers

+GPU tiers are the servers that will be used for the workers for your endpoint.
+The GPU tier you choose is dependent on the type of application you are running.
+For example, an LLM typically needs a lot more VRAM than running inference using Stable Diffusion.

+#### Active Workers

+Active workers will allow your Serverless endpoint to respond much faster, and reduce cold start time, but I don't recommend setting any Active workers due to the high cost of keeping them running constantly.

 #### Max Workers

 The Max Workers are the maximum number of servers that run your application so that your application can be scaled up automatically across multiple servers to meet demand.
-The default of 3 is usually sufficient for development and testing purposes, but you will want to set Max Workers to at least 5 in production.

-#### GPU Types

-GPU types are the servers that will be used for the workers for your endpoint.
-The GPU type you choose is dependent on the type of application you are running.
-For example, an LLM typically needs a lot more VRAM than running inference using Stable Diffusion.
+The default of 3 is usually sufficient for development and testing purposes.
+If you set this to a value of 2 to 5, RunPod will provide you with additional workers (up to a maximum of 5) to help prevent your workers from being throttled.
+I don't recommend setting this to a value of 1, because there is a very high chance that your worker will become throttled, and your requests will sit in the queue for a long time before being processed.

-#### Min Provisioned Workers
+#### GPUs/Worker

-Minimum Provisioned workers will allow your Serverless endpoint to respond much faster, and reduce cold start time, but I don't recommend setting any Min Provisioned workers due to the high cost of keeping them running constantly.
+If you select the 48GB GPU tier, you will be able to assign more than one GPU per worker.
+This is only available to the 48GB tier and not any of the other GPU tiers.

 #### Idle Timeout